Wavelet penalized likelihood estimation in generalized functional models: Assumptions and estimation scheme

-Note that minimax optimality is obtained both for the linear predictor and the nonparametric estimator.
-The condition of correlation ($A_{corr}$) under which the optimality is attained is similar to the one given in \cite{gannaz_these}.
-This condition on design covariates appears to be more flexible than Rice's (1986) or Speckman's (1988) in the sense that the maximal degree of the polynomial functions intervening in the covariates depends on the number of vanishing moments of the wavelet, instead of depending on the regularity of the function $f$.
-Compared to \cite{MammenVanderGeer}, the assumptions seem much more weaker.
-Note that without correlation conditions both estimators attain nonparametric convergence rates.
+Minimax optimality is obtained both for the linear predictor and the nonparametric estimator.
+This result is available for a wide class of distributions; {\it e.g.} compared to \cite{MammenVanDerGeer}, assumptions on the distributions seem weaker.
+But, as discussed previously, the correlation assumption $(A_{corr})$ under which optimality is acquired, even if weaker than Rice's (1986), is more restrictive than many of those encountered in literature, and in particular comparing to \cite{MammenVanDerGeer}.
+Note also that without correlation conditions both estimators attain nonparametric convergence rates.

 The fact that the results hold for a number of covariate $p$ going to infinity allows to have many covariates in the linear part.
-This remark can be useful for dimension reduction modelling, where the number of covariates is large.
+This remark can be useful for dimension reduction modeling, where the number of covariates is large.
 However the rate of convergence for $p$ may be poor when the regularity of the function $f$ is poor.

 In order to illustrate the general framework in which we gave the asymptotic behaviour, let us consider the penalty proposed in \cite{Antoniadis96}.
 To exploit the sparsity of wavelet representations, we will assume that $f$ belongs to a Besov space on the unit interval, $\mathcal B^s_{\pi,r}([0,1])$, with $s+1/\pi-1/2>0$.
 The last condition ensures in particular that an evaluation of $f$ at a given point makes sense.
-For a detailed overview of Besov spaces we refer to \cite{DonJohn98}.
+For a detailed overview of Besov spaces we refer to \cite{HardleKerkPicTsyb}.